kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 ### Actions

-Something which mutates a specific part of the state
+Something which mutates a specific part of the state.

 ### Effects

-Results of those actions. e.g changing a value may require updating the content element in the templating interpolation
+Results of those actions. e.g changing a value may require updating the content element in the templating interpolation.

 ### Diffing

-Finding differences between a existing representation and a new representation
+Finding differences between a existing representation and a new representation.

 Diffing techniques do not always apply to VDOM.
 Diffing can be done on structures that do not look like DOM.
-Such as a flat list
+Such as a flat list.

-Produces a diff / difference which can be used for reconciliation
+Produces a diff / difference which can be used for reconciliation.

 ### Virtual DOM / VDOM {#vdom}

 The virtual DOM is a structure similar to the DOM.
 It is slimmer and has a subset of the API of the structures defined in the DOM JS spec e.g. HTMLElement.
-VDOM is a representation, actual DOM has functionality (e.g `.click()` isn't on VDOM structures)
+VDOM is a representation, actual DOM has functionality (e.g `.click()` isn't on VDOM structures).

 ### Conciliation / reconciliation {#conciliation}